 Board Members

-Warren “Skip” Snyder
+Warren “Skip” Snyder, President

-Warren “Skip” Snyder is president of the Friends of Keālia Pond National Wildlife Refuge.
 He is retired as a Regional Technical Engineer from US West Communication and has lived on Maui since 1999.
 He believes in giving back to the community and has served on several boards, including the Maui Canoe Club (as president) and Friends of Hawaiian Island Humpback Whale National Marine Sanctuary (co-founder with his wife, Gloria).

-Joseph A. Dratz is vice president of the Friends of Keālia Pond.
-Joe is a Project Manager at the Maui High School Performance Computing Center and holds a BS in Physics from the University of North Carolina at Chapel Hill.
+Joe is a Program Manager and Maui Site Lead at L3Harris Technologies and holds a BS in Physics from the University of North Carolina at Chapel Hill.

-Bruce Butler is secretary of the Friends of Keālia Pond.
 He served as professor of Human Anatomy and Physiology at UHMC for 25 years, and has been a Maui resident since 1986.
 He’s an amateur photographer who enjoys windsurfing and other water sports.

 Website Photos by Bruce Butler and Lourdes Venard